GerritCodeReview/plugins_code-owners/resources/Documentation/validation.md

   configuration of the `@PLUGIN@` plugin

 To reduce the risk that these files become invalid, they are validated when they are modified and invalid modifications are rejected.
+In addition code owner config files in a repository can be validated on demand by the [Check code owners files REST endpoint](rest-api.html#check-code-owner-config-files).

 **NOTE:** Most configuration issues are gracefully handled and do not break the code owners functionality (e.g. non-resolveable code owners or non-resolveable